aftabtoalam/ai-trading-terminal/README.md

 Feel free to fork it, improve it, and build something amazing.
 If you build something using this project, I'd love to see it!

 ## ⭐ Support
-If you like this project, ⭐ Star the repository

-🍴 Fork it, 💻 Build your own product and share your version with the community.
+If you like this project, ⭐ Star the repository. 🍴 Fork it, 💻 Build your own product and share your version with the community.

 ## ⚠ Disclaimer
 This project is intended for educational and development purposes only.
 Nothing in this repository should be considered financial advice.